Barbara Natterson-Horowitz

 Barbara N. Horowitz, M.D., (also known as Barbara Natterson-Horowitz) is a cardiologist, academic and author.
-She is a professor of medicine in the Division of Cardiology at University of California, Los Angeles (UCLA) and a visiting professor in the Department of Human Evolutionary Biology at Harvard University and has been on the faculty of Harvard Medical School since 2020.
-Horowitz is a New York Times bestselling author of the book Zoobiquity (co-authored with Kathryn Bowers) on the subject of a cross-species approach to medicine which includes veterinary and evolutionary perspectives.
-In 2019, Horowitz and Bowers co-authored their second book, Wildhood.
+Horowitz pioneered an approach to medical maladies, or a disease or disorder of the body, that focuses on animals being an insight for human health.
+She is a professor of medicine in the Division of Cardiology at University of California, Los Angeles (UCLA).
+Since 2020, Horowitz has served as a visiting professor in the Department of Human Evolutionary Biology at Harvard University.
+She serves as chair of the National Academies of Sciences, Engineering, and Medicines Board on Animal Health Sciences.

+Horowitz is known for being a co-author of the 2013 New York Times bestseller Zoobiquity, co-authored with Kathryn Bowers, on the subject of a cross-species approach to medicine, which includes veterinary and evolutionary perspectives.
+In her book, she highlights the connections between the animal world and humans when dealing with medical maladies.
+In 2019, Horowitz and Bowers co-authored their second book, Wildhood, a story told about the real experiences of animal adolescents to better understand anxiety disorders to the origins of privilege.

 Education

 Horowitz earned her Bachelor’s and master's degrees from Harvard University.
 She earned her medical degree from the University of California, San Francisco.
-She went on to complete internal medicine and psychiatry residencies at the University of California, Los Angeles where she served as chief resident in both departments.
-Her postgraduate training included a fellowship in cardiovascular medicine (1992-1995) at the UCLA Division of Cardiology followed by advanced training in heart failure and cardiac imaging.
+She completed her internal medicine and psychiatry residencies at the UCLA, and served as chief resident in both departments.
+Her postgraduate training included a fellowship in cardiovascular medicine at UCLA from 1992-1995, in the Division of Cardiology, followed by advanced training in heart failure and cardiac imaging.